How coronavirus has accelerated the digital transformation of Britain's public sector

 “Social distancing and lockdown measures have necessitated the rapid uptake of digital tools to support remote working and citizen self-serve.
 We have also seen increasing interest in AI and RPA as organisations seek to maintain services with a reduced number of staff.
 The lengthy procurement processes, typical of the public sector, have been put to one side.”

-He believes that COVID-19 will accelerate cloud adoption and the acceptance of newer technologies in the public sector.
+He thinks that COVID-19 will speed up cloud adoption and the acceptance of newer technologies in the public sector.
 Peter adds: “Notwithstanding the human and social cost of the coronavirus, the post COVID-19 world will be a very different place, and the way in which the public sector operates will be no exception.”

-The coronavirus pandemic is the biggest crisis we’ve faced in recent times, with the public sector particularly facing the worst effects.
-However, by embracing technology and accelerating digital transformation plans, they’ve been able to better support the public and are equipped for the future.
+The coronavirus pandemic is the biggest emergency we’ve faced in recent times, with the public sector particularly facing the worst effects.
+However, by embracing technology and accelerating digital transformation plans, they’ve been able to better support the public and are prepared for the future.